 How much does a DBS Check cost?

-£65: I am applying for a DBS Check for a job that I am paid to do and I am sending in my ID documents to the BHS for verification.
+- £61.20: I am applying for a DBS Check for a job that I am paid to do and I am having my ID documents verified using the Veri-fy service.

 All cheques and postal orders must be made payable to The British Horse Society and be sent to the British Horse Society with the DBS Cover Sheet/Application Form.
 For organisations, online DBS applications can be invoiced out directly.